Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There are currently 4.9 million Allison Transmission shares held short by investors – that's known as Allison Transmission's "short interest".
-This figure is 28.6% down from 6.9 million last month.
+There are currently 4.0 million Allison Transmission shares held short by investors – that's known as Allison Transmission's "short interest".
+This figure is 4.5% up from 3.8 million last month.

 There are a few different ways that this level of interest in shorting Allison Transmission shares can be evaluated.

-Allison Transmission's "short interest ratio" (SIR) is the quantity of Allison Transmission shares currently shorted divided by the average quantity of Allison Transmission shares traded daily (recently around 1.0 million).
-Allison Transmission's SIR currently stands at 4.9.
-In other words for every 100,000 Allison Transmission shares traded daily on the market, roughly 4900 shares are currently held short.
+Allison Transmission's "short interest ratio" (SIR) is the quantity of Allison Transmission shares currently shorted divided by the average quantity of Allison Transmission shares traded daily (recently around 761806.67938931).
+Allison Transmission's SIR currently stands at 5.24.
+In other words for every 100,000 Allison Transmission shares traded daily on the market, roughly 5240 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Allison Transmission.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Allison Transmission.

 Find out more about how you can short Allison Transmission stock.

-While Allison Transmission's payout ratio might seem low, this can signify that Allison Transmission is investing more in its future growth.
+While Allison Transmission's payout ratio might seem fairly standard, it's worth remembering that Allison Transmission may be investing much of the rest of its net profits in future growth.